long2ice/synch/README.md

 ## Requirements

-- [redis](https://redis.io), cache mysql binlog file and position and transfe mysql binlog event, support redis cluster also.
+- [redis](https://redis.io), cache mysql binlog file and position and as broker, support redis cluster also.
+- [kafka](https://kafka.apache.org), need if you use kafka as broker.

 ## Install